Estimated reading time: 4 minutes

-In addition to weather-related events, businesses also have to deal with productivity and revenue losses associated with seasonal influenza and a number of other epidemiologic threats.
-Natural disasters and outbreaks of illness serve as a warning to business owners to take action early, before they occur.
-This Balboa Capital blog post features tips on how prepare your business for an emergency.
+In addition to weather-related events, businesses also have to deal with productivity and revenue losses associated with seasonal influenza and other epidemiologic threats.
+Natural disasters and outbreaks of illness serve as a warning to business owners to take action early before they occur.
+This Balboa Capital blog post features tips on how to prepare your business for an emergency.

-Protect your company’s data.
+Protect your business’s data.

-Another way to ensure that your business data stays safe during a natural disaster is to store it in the cloud.
-Many small businesses are using cloud servers because they provide a virtual and fully protected storage solution for all types of files and information.
-Moving your business to the cloud is a smart business idea, and you can preserve your existing capital by financing it.
+Another way to ensure that your business data stays safe during a natural disaster or sudden emergency is to store it in the cloud.
+Many small businesses use cloud servers because they provide a virtual and fully protected storage solution for all types of files and information.
+Moving your business to the cloud is a smart business idea; you can preserve your existing capital by financing it.

 Stay online during a power outage.

 Small businesses depend on the Internet to conduct daily tasks such as sending emails, selling online, and conducting video conferences.
 If a natural disaster knocks out your Internet connection, do not get left in the dark.
-Be proactive and check with your Internet provider, and your mobile provider, to find out if they have the appropriate backup systems in place should their wireless towers get damaged.
+Be proactive and check with your Internet provider and mobile provider to determine if they have the appropriate backup systems in place should their wireless towers get damaged.

 Safeguard your inventory and equipment.

-Always put your employees’ safety first by following the business codes and regulations set forth by the county that your business resides in.
-If your business operates equipment, it needs to be safeguarded against earthquakes and other natural disasters.
-Secure equipment that might collapse during an earthquake, and keep it stored away from areas of your business that pose risk to your employees’ safety, such as hot water tanks, pipes or large glass windows.
+Always put your employees’ safety first by following the business codes and regulations set forth by the county where your business resides.
+If your company operates equipment, it needs to be safeguarded against earthquakes and other natural disasters.
+Secure equipment that might collapse during an earthquake, and keep it stored away from areas of your business that pose a risk to your employees’ safety, such as hot water tanks, pipes, or large glass windows.

 Send sick employees home.

-It is not realistic to close your business during flu season, but there are things you can do to minimize the impact on your employees and your customers.
-First, make a point of sending people home who are experiencing flu-like symptoms, such as fever, chills, coughing, hacking, and sneezing.
-If you allow sick workers to stay in the office, they might infect others, and this could result in a huge financial loss to your business.
+It is not realistic to close your business during flu season, but you can do things to minimize the impact on your employees and your customers.
+First, send people home who are experiencing flu-like symptoms, such as fever, chills, coughing, hacking, and sneezing.
+If you allow sick workers to stay in the office, they might infect others, resulting in a substantial financial loss to your business.

-For example, if an epidemic or pandemic occurs, you should have a contingency plan in place that can be implemented with minimal disruption.
+For example, if an epidemic or pandemic occurs, you should have a contingency plan that can be implemented with minimal disruption.
 Your plan might include work-at-home options with laptops, chat platforms, and cloud-based project management software.
-Allowing your employees to work from home can help prevent person-to-person contamination of viruses that can cause serious health concerns.
+In addition, allowing your employees to work from home can help prevent person-to-person contamination of viruses that can cause serious health concerns.
 Remember, your employees are your most important asset, so do your best to protect them.